Acts of Supremacy

 The Acts of Supremacy are two acts passed by the Parliament of England in the 16th century that established the English monarchs as the head of the Church of England; two similar laws were passed by the Parliament of Ireland establishing the English monarchs as the head of the Church of Ireland.
-The 1534 Act declared King Henry VIII and his successors as the Supreme Head of the Church, replacing the pope.
-This first Act was repealed during the reign of the Catholic Queen Mary I. The 1558 Act declared Queen Elizabeth I and her successors the Supreme Governor of the Church, a title that the British monarch still holds.
+The 1534 act declared King Henry VIII and his successors as the Supreme Head of the Church, replacing the Pope.
+This first act was repealed during the reign of the Catholic Queen Mary I. The 1558 act declared Queen Elizabeth I and her successors the Supreme Governor of the Church, a title that the British monarch still holds.

+Royal supremacy is the legal sovereignty of the king as civil law over Church of England canon law.

 First Act of Supremacy 1534

-The first Act of Supremacy was passed on 3 November 1534 (26 Hen.
-VIII c.
-1) by the Parliament of England.
-It granted King Henry VIII of England and subsequent monarchs Royal Supremacy, such that he was declared the Supreme Head of the Church of England.
-Royal Supremacy is specifically used to describe the legal sovereignty of the civil laws over the laws of the Church in England.
+The first Act of Supremacy, the Act of Supremacy 1534 (26 Hen.
+8. c.
+1), was passed on 3 November 1534 by the Parliament of England was one of the first major events in the English Reformation.
+It granted King Henry VIII of England and subsequent monarchs royal supremacy and stated that the reigning monarch was the supreme head of the Church of England.